Kwame Nkrumah: United States

-Nkrumah spent his summers in Harlem, a center of black life, thought and culture.
+Nkrumah spent his summers in Harlem, a centre of black life, thought and culture.
 He found housing and employment in New York City with difficulty and involved himself in the community.
 He spent many evenings listening to and arguing with street orators, and according to Clarke, Kwame Nkrumah in his years in America stated;

 These evenings were a vital part of Kwame Nkrumah's American education.
 He was going to a university – the university of the Harlem Streets.
 This was no ordinary time and these street speakers were no ordinary men ...The streets of Harlem were open forums, presided over [by] master speakers like Arthur Reed and his protege Ira Kemp.
 The young Carlos Cook [sic], founder of the Garvey oriented African Pioneer Movement was on the scene, also bringing a nightly message to his street followers.
 Occasionally Suji Abdul Hamid [sic], a champion of Harlem labour, held a night rally and demanded more jobs for blacks in their own community ...This is part of the drama on the Harlem streets as the student Kwame Nkrumah walked and watched.

-Nkrumah was an activist student, organizing a group of expatriate African students in Pennsylvania and building it into the African Students Association of America and Canada, becoming its president.
+Nkrumah was an activist student, organising a group of expatriate African students in Pennsylvania and building it into the African Students Association of America and Canada, becoming its president.
 Some members felt that the group should aspire for each colony to gain independence on its own; Nkrumah urged a Pan-African strategy.
 Nkrumah played a major role in the Pan-African conference held in New York in 1944, which urged the United States, at the end of the Second World War, to help ensure Africa became developed and free.

 His old teacher Aggrey had died in 1929 in the US, and in 1942, Nkrumah led traditional prayers for Aggrey at the graveside.
 This led to a break between him and Lincoln, though after he rose to prominence in the Gold Coast, he returned in 1951 to accept an honorary degree.
 Nevertheless, Nkrumah's doctoral thesis remained uncompleted.
 He had adopted the forename Francis while at the Amissano seminary; in 1945, he took the name Kwame Nkrumah.

 Just as in the days of the Egyptians, so today God had ordained that certain among the African race should journey westwards to equip themselves with knowledge and experience for the day when they would be called upon to return to their motherland and to use the learning they had acquired to help improve the lot of their brethren. ...I had not realised at the time that I would contribute so much towards the fulfillment of this prophecy.